-A fast web host specializing in WordPress (like WPEngine) is the most important factor, but these plugins will help reduce load times even more.
+A fast web host specializing in WordPress (like Kinsta) is the most important factor, but these plugins will help reduce load times even more.

 ShortPixel will compress your images so they are much smaller in size.
 That makes them that much faster to download.
 Images are usually the largest part of your site so this will have a big impact on load times.
 It even reduces the size of PDFs.
-Try it out for free, get a subscription, or grab 30K images for $20.
+Try it out for free, get a subscription, or grab 30K images for $20 like I did.

 WP Super Cache